New York Giants: Tom Coughlin years (2004–2015)

 In 2004, three years after their last Super Bowl appearance, Fassel was replaced by Tom Coughlin.
 Although Collins had several solid seasons as the Giants quarterback, he experienced his share of struggles.
-In 2004, the Giants completed a draft day trade for University of Mississippi quarterback Eli Manning.
+Also in 2004, the Giants completed a draft day trade for University of Mississippi quarterback Eli Manning.
 Manning became the team's starting quarterback in the middle of the 2004 season, taking over for Kurt Warner.
-During the three-year period from 2004 to 2006, Tom Coughlin's Giants compiled a 25–23 regular season record and two appearances in the Wild Card Round — both losses (to the Carolina Panthers in 2005 and to the Philadelphia Eagles in 2006.) and spawned intense media scrutiny concerning the direction of the team.
+During the three-year period from 2004 to 2006, Tom Coughlin's Giants compiled a 25–23 regular season record and two appearances in the wild-card round — both losses (to the Carolina Panthers in 2005 and to the Philadelphia Eagles in 2006.) and spawned intense media scrutiny concerning the direction of the team.
 During this period in their history, standout players included defensive end Michael Strahan, who set the NFL single season record in sacks in 2001, and running back Tiki Barber, who set a team record for rushing yards in a season in 2005.
 Barber retired at the end of the 2006 season.